-The origins of Tang Soo Do cannot be attributed to a single person.
-Lee Won Kuk is considered one of the first teachers of Tang Soo Do in Korea.
-He had set up a dojang in Korea during the Japanese occupation .
-This school was called Chung Do Kwan.
-He claimed to have learned Taekkyon on the streets of Seoul and Kung Fu in China.
-Kee claimed to have learned the philosophy of Okinawan karate from the books of Funakoshi.
+The origin of Tang Soo Do cannot be attributed to a single person.
+Lee Won Kuk is considered one of the first Tang Soo Do teachers in Korea.
+He established a dojang in Korea during the Japanese occupation.

-The history of Moo Duk Kwan, very important for modern Tang Soo Do, can be attributed to Hwang Kee.
-He claims to have learned Chinese martial arts in Manchuria.
+The history of the Moo Duk Kwan, very important for modern Tang Soo Do, is attributed to Hwang Kee.
+He claimed to have learned Chinese martial arts in Manchuria.
 He was also influenced by Korean Taekkyon and Subak.

-The original belt colours, as devised by Hwang Kee are: 6th gup, green belt; 5th gup, green belt; 4th gup, green belt; 3rd gup, red belt; 2nd gup, red belt; and 1st gup, red belt.
+The original belt colors, as devised by Hwang Kee, are: 6th gup, green belt; 5th gup, green belt; 4th gup, green belt; 3rd gup, red belt; 2nd gup, red belt; and 1st gup, red belt.

 Kata or Hyeong

-There are several Tang Soo Do organizations in the world but they all follow the same kata or hyeong.
+There are various Tang Soo Do organizations worldwide, but all follow the same kata or hyeong.

 - Gicho/Kicho heyong